 Life of Vids offers free videos for web designers, filmmakers, advertisers, agencies, or anyone else who can make use of them.
 You can create infinite loops with most of them, and they’re all available to download for both personal and commercial use.

 Formally known as Adobe Spark, Adobe Express is a free, condensed version of Adobe’s full Creative Cloud offering.
-With a series of handy templates and quick actions, which allow you to do exactly what you need at the click of a button, Adobe Express is a great tool for experienced designers and beginners alike.
+With a series of handy templates and quick actions, which allow you to do exactly what you need at the click of a button, Adobe Express is a great graphic design tool for experienced designers and beginners alike.